 This is the way agility was twelve and fifteen years ago.
 Frankly it's because the trial was small.
 That's what agility was like in the old days.
 It was undiscovered country.

 Today there are over 1,900 dogs registered in TDAA representing 81 breeds including All America.
 TDAA has clubs in 18 states, with dogs registered in 39 states, Mexico and Canada.

 And so we have now a venue intended solely for the small dog.
-Dogs over 17 inches are not even allowed to compete.
-The 16” division is the super class.
+Dogs over 20 inches are ineligible to compete.
+The 16"division is the super class.

 So what's the point?

 We've got agility in the AKC, USDAA, NADAC, CPE, UKC.
 Does the TDAA serve any useful purpose?

 The point of TDAA is a simple matter of respect.
 The small dog is scarcely tolerated in the big agility organizations.
 Courses are scaled for the big dogs.
 Equipment is scaled for the big dogs.
 When Animal Planet "covers"an agility venue, the small dogs are typically chopped from the program in favor of the "real"dogs.